soren-alexandersen/VinylSessions/privacypolicy.md

 - Export your collection as JSON backup anytime
 - Downgrading retains your existing albums (grandfathered access)

-For questions about billing, contact: soren@friis.io
+For questions about billing, contact: soren@vinylsessions.ai

 **10. Contact**